 Dear Parents and Family Members:

-If you have any suggestion/comments regarding the Family Page, or to unsubscribe from the parent/family email list, please email StudentAffairsOffice@cortland.edu
+If you have any suggestions/comments regarding the Family page, or to subscribe or unsubscribe from the parent/family email list, please email Student Affairs.

 Keep in touch with your student by sending a package from home and we’ll be sure your student receives it promptly.